 Life Alert does not require a Wi-Fi connection, since its systems use either an existing landline connection or a built-in cellular connection to connect you with the monitoring center.

-AARP has no formal connection with Life Alert, but Philips Lifeline, another medical alert provider, offers discounts to current AARP members.
+AARP has no formal connection with Life Alert, but Lifeline, another medical alert provider, offers discounts to current AARP members.

 MobileHelp, Medical Guardian, and Bay Alarm Medical offer in-home medical alert systems that start at under $30 per month, far less than the $49.95 required for Life Alert.